jo-fleck/Taxsim.jl/README.md

 1. **Input Error** Adjust `df` so it meets the required column types and names.
 2. **Connection Error** Indicates that `taxsim32` cannot connect to the TAXSIM server.
 Try a different connection option.
 If this does not help, check your internet and network settings and contact your network administrator - you're probably behind a restrictive firewall.
-3. **Server Error** Forwarded from the TAXSIM server.
-Either a faulty `df` passed the input tests or TAXSIM cannot compute the tax variables for some other reason (which the error message hopefully helps to identify).
+3. **Server Error** Returned from the TAXSIM server (error message begins with "TAXSIM: ... ").
+Either a faulty `df` passed the input tests or TAXSIM cannot compute the tax variables for some other reason which the error message hopefully helps to identify.
+Example: "TAXSIM: Non-joint return with 2 wage-earners"

 Please file an issue if you experience problems with large input data frames (server non-response, truncated return data frames, etc).

 ### Scheduled Updates

 - `taxsim32` currently returns marginal tax rates computed with respect to taxpayer earnings.
-Marginal rates for "Wage Income", "Spouse Earning", etc. will be included as keyword options in future versions.
+Marginal rates for "Wage Income", "Spouse Earning", etc. will be included as keyword options in future releases.
-- HTTP connection will be included as another connection option in future versions.
+- HTTP connection will be included as another connection option in future releases.